FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_networkZones/_index.md

     "weight": "280"
 }{{< SecureTransport/componentshortname  >}} uses a streaming protocol for communication between the protocol servers running on {{< SecureTransport/componentshortname  >}} Edge and the Transaction Manager (TM) server running on {{< SecureTransport/componentshortname  >}} Server.
 The streaming protocol abstracts all file transfer protocols and unifies and secures this central communication.
 When you deploy one or more {{< SecureTransport/componentshortname  >}} Edge servers in a peripheral network (DMZ), the deployment is called *streaming* because no file transfer data is stored on the {{< SecureTransport/componentshortname  >}} Edge server.
 The protocol servers translate the protocol they are serving to the streaming protocol but do not read or write files.

 With a streaming deployment, the TM Server connects to the protocol servers on the configured {{< SecureTransport/componentshortname  >}} Edge servers to establish the connections for the streaming protocol, so no process on a {{< SecureTransport/componentshortname  >}} Edge ever makes a connection from the DMZ into the internal secure network.
-For more information, see <a href="../../overview/c_st_securetransport_edge" class="MCXref xref">SecureTransport Edge</a>.
+For more information, see [SecureTransport Edge](../../overview/c_st_securetransport_edge).
 (The TM server and protocol servers running on {{< SecureTransport/componentshortname  >}} Server also use the streaming protocol internally.)

 > **Note:**
 >